maxhanzo/Mirabilis-BlueCombine/README.md

-# Mirabilis Blue --- iOS BLE Client
+# Mirabilis Blue Combine --- iOS BLE Client

 A native iOS application demonstrating how to build a structured, production-oriented Bluetooth Low Energy client using **Swift, SwiftUI,